Thinking Outside The Box: Unlocking Creativity And Innovation

 • Thinking outside the box: Finding creative solutions to problems by thinking in an unconventional, unconstrained manner.

-• Lateral thinking: Approaching problems from different angles rather than using traditional linear thinking.
+• Lateral thinking: Approaching problems from different angles rather than traditional linear thinking.

 • Divergent thinking: Generating multiple creative ideas and possibilities.